MaureenLLDP/An-Empirical-Study-on-Deep-Learning-Based-Line-Level-Software-Defect-Prediction/README.md

 ### Experiment
 #### Experimental Setup

-We use the following hyper-parameters to train our DeepLineDP model
+We use the following hyper-parameters to train DeepLineDP model

 - `batch_size` = 32
 - `num_epochs` = 10